SamsidParty/TopNotify/README.md

 # TopNotify
 Move Windows Notifications To The Top Of The Screen

-Coming Soon...
-TopNotify Is Undergoing QA Testing & Will Be Moved To This Repo Very Soon
+TopNotify Is Currently Undergoing QA Testing & Will Have A Stable Release Very Soon.
+In The Mean Time, Feel Free To Use The Beta Builds.

+More Info Coming With Stable Release